Spanish irregular verbs: Anomalous stems in the preterite and derived tenses

 The verb ver in modern Spanish has a regular -er verb preterite (yo vi, tú viste, él vio—note the lack of written accent on monosyllables), but in archaic texts the irregular preterite forms yo vide, él vido, etc. are sometimes seen.

 Irregular past participles

 A number of verbs have irregular past participles, sometimes called "strong" because the change is in the root, rather than an ending.
-This includes verbs which are irregular in many other ways, such as poner and decir, but for some other verbs this is their only irregularity (such as abrir and romper), while some very irregular verbs (such as ser and ir) have regular past participles.
+This includes verbs which are irregular in many other ways, like poner and decir, but for other verbs this is their only irregularity (such as abrir and romper), while some very irregular verbs (such as ser and ir) have regular past participles.
 Examples: